chrisgrieser/alfred-bibtex-citation-picker/README.md

 ### Further Format Customization
 If you want to use a format that isn't available, you can customize the format yourself by changing the workflow environment variables starting with `_format` (Tutorial: [How to set environment variables in Alfred](https://www.alfredapp.com/help/workflows/advanced/variables/#environment)).

-If there is a citation syntax that commonly using, feel free to make a PR to [this file which generates the formats](https://github.com/chrisgrieser/alfred-bibtex-citation-picker/blob/main/toggle-citation-format.js) or open a [Feature Request](https://www.ieee.org/).
+If there is a citation syntax that is commonly used, feel free to make a PR to [this file which generates the formats](https://github.com/chrisgrieser/alfred-bibtex-citation-picker/blob/main/toggle-citation-format.js) or open a [Feature Request](https://www.ieee.org/).

 ## Advanced Usage